What are some best practices for securing my AWS account and its resources?

 Activate MFA

-Limit root user access to your resources
+Limit the usage of root user access to your resources

 Root user account credentials (the root password or root access keys) grant unlimited access to your account and its resources.
 It's a best practice to both secure and minimize root user access to your account.